ECE530-2023/news-analyzer-phs-sakshi/documentation/database design.md

 The figure below shows how the tables are connected.
 ![Database Design](database%20design.png)<br />

-This design helps with my APIs since my APIs which are compute heavy, like text analysis API use SQLite to access contents which is faster and utilises cloud for when we need our API to store large amounts of data.
+This design helps with our APIs since these APIs are compute heavy - for example text analysis API uses SQLite to access contents which is faster and utilises cloud for when we need our API to store large amounts of data.